 “. . . when we talk about meaningful work, we do not necessarily mean lofty goals like curing cancer, only that the work be of value to the person doing it.
 In fact, meaningful work can be as ordinary as providing customers with a useful service or a quality product.
 But for the progress principle to take effect, the work must be meaningful in some way to the person . . .”

 Teresa suggests blocking out a minimum of twenty minutes each day to making progress towards something meaningful to you.
-First thing in the morning is an ideal time to do so in order to avoid your willpower being depleted through various activities during the day.
+The first thing in the morning is an ideal time to do so in order to avoid your willpower being depleted through various activities during the day.

-And this bad is stronger than good effect is even seen in our personal relationships.
+And this bad is stronger than the good effect is even seen in our personal relationships.

 “. . . the implication for all of us in long-term relationships is both instructive and daunting: If you have a bad interaction with your partner, following up with a positive one (or apparently two, three or four) won’t be enough to dig out of that hole.
 Average five or more and you might stay in his or her good graces. . .” –HBR.org